memo/ofxMSATensorFlow/README.md

 *(Note, due to various reasons, I had to do sudo pip install for the last command)*

-**This is the important step to rebuld the c++ lib.
+**This is the important step to rebuild the c++ lib.
 Go to the root of your tensorflow folder and type**

 	# for optimized (release) lib (~42.MB)
 	bazel build -c opt //tensorflow:libtensorflow_cc.so